Treating Acne? Consider These 2 Popular Cosmetic Services

 One cosmetic service to help rid your skin of acne is high frequency laser treatment.
 High frequency is an efficient service that helps reduce redness and inflammation within two to three days of treatment.
 The treatment is performed using a glass electrode, which is put on the skin to create a “sparking” effect.
 This “sparking” effect kills the bacteria that is clogging the pores and eliminates the deep inflammation in the pimple.
 This treatment doesn’t require any recovery period, and minimal discomfort is felt during the session.

 Another cosmetic service is Fraxel Re:Store.
 This laser treatment helps boost your body’s production of brand-new collagen and skin cells.
 The most abundant protein in the body is collagen.
 Collagen helps keep your skin looking young and is a fundamental component in your skin.
 Essentially, this therapy resurfaces any targeted areas.
 This has been especially helpful in conquering cases of acne and acne scarring, as it helps get rid of the old skin and promotes growth of new, undamaged skin.
 The healing time for this treatment is quick and this treatment is inclusive to all skin types.

 There are many reasons people want to get rid of their acne, but don’t know how or have found typical methods ineffective.
 It is important to feel good about your skin and take care of it the proper way.
 Don’t let stubborn acne be daunting.
-If you are in or around Bloomington, Illinois and are experiencing acne complete this form.
+If you are in or around Bloomington, Illinois and are experiencing acne contact us.
 A dermatologist from Dermatology & Mohs Surgery Institute can administer treatment options.